tjvantoll/articles/sign-in-with-apple/article.md

 More broadly speaking, my hope is that Apple’s push here will lead to further advancements into the password management world.
 It’s 2019 and most people are buying password managers, buying books to write down their passwords, or just giving up and logging in with their cat’s name across the Web.
 I think we have every right to demand more of the tech giants to help fix this.

 For example, both Google and Facebook claim to care about their users’ privacy, and both have the resources to create similar systems, so why shouldn’t we demand they provide a way to authenticate into third-party apps with similar privacy protections?
+Better yet, what if a tech company reimagined a BrowserID-like solution that avoids one company having total control?

-It’ll be interesting to see how things play out, but I’m excited to see Apple taking an assertive step forward.
+There’s no easy win here, but hopefully Apple’s assertive move will spark innovations that move user security and privacy forward.

 ---